whyoleg/cryptography-kotlin/cryptography-providers/jdk/README.md

 ## Custom Java providers

-Some specific algorithms (SHA3 family of digests on JDK 8) or parameters (`secp256k1` curve for ECDSA) could be not supported by default JDK provider, but it doesn't mean, that you can not use them with `cryptography-kotlin`.
+Some specific algorithms (SHA3 family of digests on JDK 8) or parameters (`secp256k1` curve for ECDSA) could be not supported by default JDK provider, but it doesn't mean, that you cannot use them with `cryptography-kotlin`.
 There is a possibility to create [CryptographyProvider][CryptographyProvider] from [java.util.Provider](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/security/Provider.html), f.e. using [BouncyCastle](https://www.bouncycastle.org):